joeyhage/homebridge-alexa-smarthome/README.md

 3. **This plugin may not work and support or help troubleshooting will not be provided** if you do not use multi-factor authentication / two-step verification or if you use SMS for the verification code.
 Again, SMS two step verification will **not** work.
 Please download an authenticator app such as AWS Virtual MFA, Google Authenticator, Microsoft Authenticator and follow the instructions to enable two step verification on Amazon's website.
 4. Check the homebridge logs for an error that you must manually open the url to authenticate.
    1. ![failed to initialize screenshot](./docs/img/2-failed-to-initialize.png)
 5. Visit the url in your browser to open a login screen.
-It is a real login screen proxied so the plugin can capture the session cookie.
+If you open the url from a mobile device the Alexa App is installed on, it may not work because Amazon might open the Alexa App.
+It is recommended to use a device, preferably a computer, the Alexa App is not installed on.
+When the page loads, it is a real login screen proxied so the plugin can capture the session cookie.
 The username/password are not stored by the plugin.
    1. ![login screenshot](./docs/img/3-alexa-login.png)
 6. Enter your MFA code if you have MFA enabled on your Amazon Alexa account.
 Again, the plugin does not store this value.
    1. ![mfa screenshot](./docs/img/4-alexa-mfa.png)